Home

 Okay, So What Does This Mean?

 Note also that you might have friends, relatives, or a spouse who can't understand why anyone would bother fighting a ticket.
 "Just pay it," they exclaim, "it's easier than fighting it and you'll just lose anyway!"
 This passive, "go along to get along" attitude is what allows the traffic fine system to thrive in its present state.
 In contrast, if even half of licensed drivers fought every traffic ticket they got, the police wouldn't bother pulling people over for trivial crimes, because it just wouldn't be a profitable endeavor.
 Remember, if the founding fathers had had such a passive "grin and bear it" attitude, America would probably still be a British colony.
+By fighting a ticket, you're merely requiring the government to live by its own book of rules (the fact that this book of rules is quite extensive and full of technicalities which may help you is merely a bonus).

 The strategies enumerated on this page are equally applicable to urban courts with full-time, career judges as they are to small-town courts (I literally had one case in upstate New York where the court was in the judge's living room; his wife was the "clerk" and held the cashbox!
 The mockery of justice that these courts represent have been around for a hundred years... they are so old that FDR tried, unsuccessfully, to abolish them when he was governor of New York!)
 In the second situation, you'll just have to take a more active role in educating the judge on state law and your rights.
 Your rural judge or justice probably only serves this role for 1-2 hours a week, and has a day job which has nothing to do with the legal profession, and your pointing out a law might be the first he has heard of it.
 Note that just because you've got a career judge in a big courthouse does not mean you are guaranteed a fair trial.
 For example, Larimer County, Colorado, has a large number of career judges and is based in a $26 million facility, but its county and district courts are among the most corrupt in the state.
 I'll be posting documents related some of their antics as I get them, but they include magistrates blatantly lying to defendants, frivolous motions systematically filed by the district attorney to prevent defendants from appealing (behavior which the judges refuse to sanction), and a severe bias against defendants in all traffic cases.